kekoziar/git-novice-guac/_episodes/07-github.md

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `recipes` repository, and run this command:

 ~~~
-$ git remote add origin https://github.com/vlad/planets.git
+$ git remote add origin https://github.com/jsmith/recipes.git
 ~~~
 {: .language-bash}

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than Chef Smith's: the only difference should be your username instead of `jsmith`.

 `origin` is a local name used to refer to the remote repository.
 It could be called anything, but `origin` is a convention that is often used by default in git